OZI-Project/OZI/README.rst

 Message from the Maintainer
 ###########################

-For years I just wanted packaging to work without my having to reorient myself to current best practices every time.
+I just wanted packaging to work without having to reorient myself to best practices every time.
-This is a solution I have developed to help me package python modules with Meson.
+This is a solution to help me package Python modules with Meson.
 OZI can also help to synchronize packaging practices across packages using it, helping to reduce maintenance time.

 Limitations